rickyxinruizhang/cleandata/CodeBook.md

 The first and second colume shows the subject number and the activity name, respectively.
 There are 30 subjects who took the records and there are six activity names called:

-1 WALKING
+1 WALKING,
-2 WALKING_UPSTAIRS
+2 WALKING_UPSTAIRS,
-3 WALKING_DOWNSTAIR
+3 WALKING_DOWNSTAIR,
-4 SITTING
+4 SITTING,
-5 STANDING
+5 STANDING,
-6 LAYING
+6 LAYING,

-The remaining variable are the mean value mean() and stand deviation value std() of tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag angle(gravityMean) angle(tBodyAccMean) angle(tBodyAccJerkMean) angle(tBodyGyroMean) angle(tBodyGyroJerkMean) and so on.
+The remaining variable are the mean value mean() and stand deviation value std() of tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ, tBodyGyroJerk-XYZ, tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccMag, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag, angle(gravityMean), angle(tBodyAccMean), angle(tBodyAccJerkMean), angle(tBodyGyroMean), angle(tBodyGyroJerkMean), and so on.

 in which XYZ means there exists 3 varibles for 3 directions